Gbouna/Gbouna.github.io/_pages/about.md

 ---
-layout: single
+permalink: /
-title: "About Me"
+title: "About me"
-permalink: /about/
 author_profile: true
-classes: wide
+redirect_from:
+  - /about/
+  - /about.html
 ---

 <div class="page__content">